dhis2/training-docs/content/general_guidance/capacity_building_considerations.md

 - Level 3 : Create a survey that can be conducted while they are on-the-job.
 This should include the key behaviours they should be performing as a result of the training.
 As an example, they could self-evaluate if they are performing the correct steps to register a new child in the immunization program, that they are classifying dose numbers in the correct order and/or that they are regularly downloading new unique IDs for their android device.
 - Level 4 : This type of evaluation requires baseline data before training (or a series of training events) has taken place.
 In practice you are more likely to make a correlation between many training events and improvement in a systems ability to function.
 To get a better idea of this type of systems assessment, you can refer to the tracker readiness assessment and/or the DHIS2 maturity framework.

+Once you have performed some type your evaluation of your training , you can use these results to plan for future training, either on the same topic or by drawing conclusions that can be used for training on additional topics.